camunda/camunda-docs-manual/content/reference/bpmn20/gateways/sequence-flow.md

 # Default Sequence Flow

 All BPMN 2.0 tasks and gateways can have a default sequence flow.
-This sequence flow is <strong>only</strong> selected as the outgoing sequence flow for that activity <strong>if</strong> and <strong>only if</strong> none of the other sequence flows could be selected.
+This sequence flow is <strong>only</strong> selected as the outgoing sequence flow for that activity <strong>if</strong> none of the other sequence flows could be selected.
 Conditions on a default sequence flow are always ignored.

 A default sequence flow for a certain activity is defined by the default attribute on that activity.
 The following example shows an exclusive gateway with a default sequence flow.
 Only when x is neither 1 nor 2 it will be selected as outgoing sequence flow for the gateway.